Chakras and their meaning: the chakras explained

 Color: Violet or pure white

-Meaning: Spiritual enlightenment
+Meaning: Spiritual enlightenment, Divine connection

 Symbol: A thousand petal lotus

-When opened, the 7th chakra represents complete spiritual enlightenment and bliss.
-Once this chakra is open, it helps keep all the other ones aligned and balanced.
+Headstand and meditation in silence activate this energy center.
+Fasting, prayer, and spending time in spiritual contemplation support your connection to higher consciousness.
 The top of the head chakra is perceived in different ways by some and could be the gateway to an eight chakra, where vortexes of energy converse into your external energy body.

 Crown chakra stones: White and clear stones such as selenite and moonstone, and amethyst